 You can set read, copy, write, modify, delete, print, etc. permissions for different users and groups.
 This feature is unique in the password shared folder field.
 This program is compatible with both Windows 10/8/7 32 bit and 64-bit systems.
 What’s more, it also supports Windows Vista, XP, 2003, and 2000 editions.

-I hope after reading this guide, you must have learned “how to share a folder on the network securely.”
+I hope after reading this guide, you must have learned “how to password protect shared folders on the network.”
 It will also help you to protect folders shared on the LAN network.
+And Shared Folder Protector by KakaSoft is undoubtedly your best choice to protect shared folders.
 You have also learned how to view and access shared folders on windows.
 And have learned How to Share a Dropbox Folder in Windows 10.
 All these methods will help you in sharing folders during daily home and office work.
 Please follow all these steps carefully, because if you miss anyone, this will not work as you expect.